 Reinstalling the Automatic uppdateringssytemet (Ej Windows Vista)

-The file stops “Background Intelligent Transfer Service” and "Automatic Update" service, then erased all the Automatic update system, logs and downloaded program files.
+Filen stoppar “Background Intelligent Transfer Service” and "Automatic Update” services, then erased all the Automatic update system, logs and downloaded program files.
 After reinstalling the automatic update system, launch services, and forcing running an update sequence.

 net stop bits net stop /s wuauserv regsvr32 /u wuaueng.dll /s del /f /s /q %windir%\SoftwareDistribution\*.* del /f /s /q %windir%\windowsupdate.log regsvr32 wuaueng.dll /s net start bits net start wuauserv wuauclt.exe /resetauthorization /detectnow

 To make everything a little easier so we'll start by trying with a fully automatic repairing of Windows Automatic update system.
-First discharged proxy cache, then stopped services “Background Intelligent Transfer Service” och ”Automatic Update”.
+First discharged proxy cache, Then stop service "Background Intelligent Transfer Service” och ”Automatic Update”.
 Then a re-registration of the necessary DLLs, purge of all pending downloads from BITS and sound BITS recover URqmgr0.dat and URqmgr1.dat, then renamed Catroot2, because it is automatically created.
 Check if there are remnants of previous skriptexekveringar in the temp directory.
 Clears out old data while retaining Windows update temp directory.
-Starts and stops the "Automatic Update" so that the temp directory is recreated.
-Restarts the "Automatic Update" and all other necessary services and ask about them to start automatically.
+Starts and stops the "Automatic Update” so that the temp directory recreated.
+Restarts "Automatic Update” and all other necessary services and sets these to be started automatically.
 Background Intelligent Transfer Service (BITS), Automatic Updates (WUAUSERV), Event Log (EventLog), Cryptographic Services (CryptSvc), :Remote Procedure Call (RpcSs).

 cd \ color 0e Rem Clear out proxy cache proxycfg -d REG QUERY "HKLM\SOFTWARE\Policies\Microsoft\Windows\CurrentVersion\Internet Settings" /v Security_HKLM_only | find /i "Security_HKLM_Only" | find "1" GOTO CONTROL%ERRORLEVEL% :CONTROL0 :Stop the Windows Update and BITS service while applying fixes Net stop WuAuServ Net stop BITS :Register required DLLs regsvr32 /s wuapi.dll regsvr32 /s wups.dll regsvr32 /s wuaueng.dll regsvr32 /s wuaueng1.dll regsvr32 /s wucltui.dll regsvr32 /s wuweb.dll regsvr32 /s jscript.dll regsvr32 /s atl.dll regsvr32 /s softpub.dll regsvr32 /s msxml3.dll :Added next two DLLs in v1.03 regsvr32 /s wups2.dll regsvr32 /s msxml.dll regsvr32 /s qmgr.dll regsvr32 /s qmgrprxy.dll : :CONTROL1 ::Clear all the pending downloads from BITS & let BITS recreate qmgr0.dat and qmgr1.dat cd %ALLUSERSPROFILE%\Application Data\Microsoft\Network\Downloader del *.* /Q : : Rename the Catroot2 directory, since it is automatically recreated by Windows : net stop cryptsvc IF EXIST %systemroot%\system32\catroot2 attrib -r -s -h %systemroot%\system32\catroot2 REM Make allowances for the fix having been run more than once.
 Check if the dir was already renamed in prior run IF EXIST %systemroot%\system32\oldcatroot2 rmdir /Q /S %systemroot%\system32\oldcatroot2 IF EXIST %systemroot%\system32\catroot2 ren %systemroot%\system32\catroot2 oldcatroot2 : cd %WINDIR% ::See if temp dir exists from previous execution of script, and delete if it does (XP & 2000) IF EXIST Sdold rmdir /Q /S Sdold :Clear old data but save Windows Update temp dir attrib -r -h -s SoftwareDistribution ren SoftwareDistribution Sdold : :Stop and start the Automatic Update service, so it will recreate the temp folder Net start WuAuServ Net stop WuAuServ : :Restart automatic updates service.
 Start all other dependent services and set to automatic startup.
 Set the following services to autostart :Background Intelligent Transfer Service (BITS), Automatic Updates (WuAuServ), Event Log (EventLog), Cryptographic Services (CryptSvc), :Remote Procedure Call (RpcSs) : Net start WuAuServ sc config WuAuServ start= auto ::Set to automatic ::Start Background Intelligent Transfer Service Net start BITS ::Set BITS to manual sc config BITS start= demand ::Start Event Log Service Net start EventLog sc config EventLog start= auto ::Start Cryptographic Services Net start CryptSvc sc config CryptSvc start= auto ::Turn on Remote Procedure Call Service Net start RpcSs sc config RpcSs start= auto :EXIT